 Therapy with cysteamine can cause nausea, vomiting and gastrointestinal discomfort.
 Cysteamine also causes excess secretion of stomach acids.
 Some individuals taking cysteamine may need to take proton pump inhibitors such as omeprazole to reduce the production of stomach acid, helping to improve gastrointestinal symptoms.

 Cysteamine smells and tastes foul, which sometimes leads to compliance issues with affected individuals.

-Indomethacin is an anti-inflammatory medication that is sometimes used to reduce the urinary loss of water and electrolytes; sometimes it also helps to improve growth rate.
+Indomethacin is an anti-inflammatory medication that is sometimes used to reduce urinary losses of water and electrolytes; sometimes it also helps to improve growth rate.
 If affected individuals take indomethacin, they must be closely monitored with respect to their renal function.

 Phosphates and vitamin D are often given to correct impaired uptake of phosphate into the kidneys and prevent rickets.
 Carnitine may be prescribed for some affected individuals in order to improve muscle strength.

 Proper nutrition is vitally important to ensure affected infants and children can maximize their growth potential.
-Growth hormone therapy is sometimes used to improve growth; in some cases, growth hormone therapy has significantly improved growth.
+Growth hormone therapy has significantly improved growth in many cases.
 L-thyroxine is used to treat hypothyroidism, insulin is used to treat insulin-dependent diabetes and testosterone is used to treat males with underactive testicular function (hypogonadism) so that secondary sexual characteristics will develop.